cloudposse/terraform-aws-eks-cluster/README.md

 At the moment, the `exec` option appears to be the most reliable method, so we recommend using it if possible, but because of the extra requirements it has, we use the data source as the default authentication method.

+> [!IMPORTANT]
-__Additional Note:__ All of the above methods require network connectivity between the host running the `terraform` command and the EKS endpoint.
-If your EKS cluster does not have public access enabled, this means you need to take extra steps, such as using a VPN to provide access to the private endpoint, or running `terraform` on a host in the same VPC as the EKS cluster.
+> All of the above methods require network connectivity between the host running the
+> `terraform` command and the EKS endpoint.
+If your EKS cluster does not have public access enabled, this means
+> you need to take extra steps, such as using a VPN to provide access to the private endpoint, or running
+> `terraform` on a host in the same VPC as the EKS cluster.

 > [!WARNING]
 > ### Failure during `destroy`